Car Mold and Pregnancy: What Expecting Mothers Need to Know

 Your home, your diet, your skincare routine — pregnancy advice covers them all.
 Your car does not make the list, and it should.

-Mold in car during pregnancy is a real, underrecognized exposure risk for a population that is uniquely vulnerable to its effects.
+Mold in a car during pregnancy is a real, underrecognized exposure risk for a population that is uniquely vulnerable to its effects.
 The good news is that it is entirely addressable.
 A cabin air filter replacement, a professional HVAC cleaning, and a few protective habits can transform your daily commute from a hidden health risk back into the safe, enclosed space it should be.

 You're already doing everything right for your baby.
 Now check under the floor mats.